vickywane/digitaloceanspaces-upload-api/submission.md

 ### Deploying The GraphQL API to App Platform
 <$>[info]
-**Info:**  [App platform](https://www.digitalocean.com/products/app-platform/) is a Digitalocean service product that makes it much easier to build, deploy, and even auto scale your applications.
+**Info:**  [App platform](https://www.digitalocean.com/products/app-platform/) is a Digitalocean service product that makes it much easier to build, deploy, and even auto-scale your applications.
 [App platform](https://www.digitalocean.com/products/app-platform/) supports a variety of languages and within this article, you would utilize the support for applications written in Go and stored within [GitHub](https://github.com).
 <$>

-To begin depoying your backend application, create a local git repository by executing the command below from a terminal;
+To begin deploying your backend application, create a local git repository by executing the command below from a terminal;

 ```command
  git init